 In 2012, the Department of Veterans Affairs’ study on soldier suicide concluded that 22 veterans a day take their own lives.
-In 2014 that number was reduced to 20 thanks to national charities like Active Heroes who are dedicated to veteran suicide prevention.
+In 2014 that number was reduced to 20 thanks to veterans suicide prevention charities like Active Heroes who are dedicated to veteran suicide prevention.

 If we are going to be successful in veteran suicide prevention we have to address the issues that are at the root of the problem.
 These issues include: